Crypto AML Analyst Career Hub: Certifications, Stablecoin Compliance, Exchange Risk

 Most AML professionals do not need to pretend they are developers to enter Web3 compliance.
 But they do need to make their existing judgment readable for crypto hiring teams.

 This is why I would be careful about treating an AML crypto certification or AML blockchain course as the whole career move.
-A course can help with vocabulary, but the stronger profile usually shows how the candidate thinks about wallet risk, transaction patterns, stablecoin flows, sanctions exposure, documentation, and suspicious activity in a blockchain context.
+A course can help with vocabulary, but the stronger profile usually shows how the candidate thinks about wallet risk, transaction patterns, stablecoin flows, sanctions exposure, documentation, escalation logic, and suspicious activity in a blockchain context.

 The real question is not only “Which certificate should I buy?”
 It is: “Can a hiring team quickly see how my AML judgment transfers into crypto compliance work?”